Handpicked: Off–Grid Retreats in Scotland

 The Woodman’s Hut—Cairngorms

-Nestled in centuries-old Scots Pine Forest, the Award Winning Woodman’s eco hut is a hideaway almost entirely crafted from its surroundings.
-This fully off-grid retreat is aimed at who want to relax, recharge and reconnect.
+Nestled in centuries-old Scots Pine Forest, the award-winning Woodman’s eco hut is a hideaway almost entirely crafted from its surroundings.
+This fully off-grid retreat is aimed at those who want to relax, recharge and reconnect.
 Located within the small and secluded Lazy Duck campsite.

 Features